 382 Highland Ave.

-This wonderful Mexican restaurant offers a full complement of enchiladas, burritos, tacos, and tortas, a type of Mexican pressed sandwich.
-Tenoch also has two food trucks, El Jarocho and Tenoch Movil that frequent the BU campus.
+This wonderful Mexican restaurant offers a full slate of enchiladas, burritos, tacos, and tortas, a type of Mexican pressed sandwich.
+It also has two food trucks, El Jarocho and Tenoch Movil.
 Note: the restaurant does not serve wine or liquor.